Here are 9 reasons why putting animals in the hands of Agriculture ministers is like putting healthcare in the hands of tobacco companies:

 Despite the international scientific community being united in their conclusion that battery cages are cruel and cause the intelligent and social animals confined within them extreme suffering.
 Australia’s Agriculture Ministers have consistently failed to outlaw them.

-Dozens of investigations have not only exposed the horrific abuse of Australian animals overseas but the ongoing willingness of live export companies to break the law.
+Dozens of investigations have not only exposed the horrific abuse of Australian animals on ships and overseas but the ongoing willingness of live export companies to break the law.
 Totally conflicted in their role as facilitator of trade and industry watchdog, the Department of Agriculture has failed to prosecute even one company.
 And the abuse of animals continues.

 Every day, farmed animals across Australia are subjected to painful surgical procedures — from beak cutting and dehorning to castration and tail docking to mulesing and hot iron branding — and they aren’t provided with any anaesthetic to help them cope with the pain.
 If you did this to a dog or cat you would be charged with cruelty.
-But ‘thanks’ to our Ag Ministers, who have been a consistent stumbling block to reform, there is still no legal requirement to administer pain relief to farmed animals undergoing invasive surgical procedures.

 Calf-roping is the cruellest of all rodeo events — terrified animals are chased, lassoed and wrestled to the ground, all in the name of ‘entertainment’.
 Calves can suffer broken legs, broken necks, ruptured discs and internal bleeding.
 These young animals with soft bones and still developing bodies should never be subjected to such harsh treatment.
 Yet calf-roping is still legal in most states, with Ag Ministers resisting community calls for a ban.